mahozad/vectors/README.md

  - To create an angled object especially if it is composed of multiple sub-objects, it is easier to create it in straight horizontal or vertical mode and then rotate it (or the group)

+ - To blend color of overlapping object, change the blend mode of the top object (in fill and stroke window)

 ---

 The script can be executed by: